rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Notes on examples:

+- To allow for programmatic validation, most notification examples in this section exclude the mandatory notification envelope and associated metadata defined in {{I-D.netana-netconf-notif-envelope}}.
+Only the full notification example in {{FullNotificationExample}} includes the notification header.

 - These examples have been given using a JSON encoding of the regular YANG-Push notification format, i.e., encoded using {{!RFC5277}}, but it is anticipated that these notifications could be defined to exclusively use the new format proposed by {{?I-D.netana-netconf-notif-envelope}}.

 - Some additional meta data fields, e.g., like those defined in {{?I-D.tgraf-netconf-notif-sequencing}} would also likely be included, but have also been excluded to allow for slightly more concise examples.